Obnomus/Face_and_distance_Detection/README.md

 # FaceRecognition_and_Distance_Measurement

 ## Python Programming
-I use different libraries to made this program.
+I use different Python libraries to made this program.
 - [ ] OpenCV
 - [ ] CVzone
 - [ ] Mediapipe